 Cold sores are small blister-like spots that appear in or around the outside of the mouth.
-Cold sores are caused by a virus, known as herpes simplex type 1 (HSV-1).
+Cold sores are caused by a virus, known as herpes simplex (HSV).
 About 80 per cent of adults are infected with the virus.
 Most people are infected when they are young and the infection lasts for life.
-However the virus can remain dormant (inactive) in some people, meaning that cold sores may never appear.
+However the virus can remain dormant (inactive) in many people, meaning that cold sores may never appear.

 However, there are various factors that can cause the virus to become active resulting in one or more cold sores.
 They can include:

 - a break in the skin near the affected area

 - periods (menstruation)

 - emotional upsets or stress

 - colds, flu or fevers that make the body less able to fight off infection